FAQ

 As mentioned in the school rules and regulations, the school trips are compulsory and they have a clear relationship with the educational objectives and the teaching programme, especially in year 3.

-If for one reason or another you do not want your child to participate, please contact Mrs Dieguez (diegueam@teacher.eursc.eu) as soon as possible to avoid booking costs.
-She will inform the Deputy Director who will invite you to come to school and talk about possible solutions.
+If for one reason or another you do not want your child to participate, please contact Mrs Nielsen as soon as possible to avoid booking costs.

 No. Every teacher has an official paper from the school, signed by the Director that allows your child to go abroad with the accompanying teachers.
 This form replaces the older forms which needed a stamp from the city-hall.

 In case of difficulty in meeting the costs of the school trip, it is possible to approach the school for financial assistance.
-Please contact the Secretariat of the school to explain your situation.
-You will be ask for proof of income and the accountant will decide whether you can get a total or partial refund from the school.
+Please contact the Management of the school to explain your situation.
+You will be ask for proof of income and it will be decide whether you can get a total or partial refund from the school.

-If you want to pay for the school trips in instalments spread throughout the year, please contact Mrs Dieguez (diegueam@teacher.eursc.eu).
+If you want to pay for the school trips in instalments spread throughout the year, please contact Mrs Nielsen.
 It is always possible to create a financial plan.

-To organise a school trip, you need a good destination and accompanying teachers.
-So if you have a nice idea you can always send a mail to Mrs Dieguez at (diegueam@teacher.eursc.eu).
+A teacher can organise a school trip.
+You need a good destination and accompanying teachers.
+So if you have a nice idea you can always send a mail to Mrs Nielsen.

-Of course you can always contact Mrs Dieguez (diegueam@teacher.eursc.eu) if you have a question or a problem regarding the school trips.
+Of course you can always contact to Mrs Nielsen if you have a question , or a problem regarding the school trips.

 If you are dissatisfied about the organisation of our school trips, please contact your class representative.